-Last updated on September 6th, 2024.
+Last updated on February 13th, 2026.

 What is an Israeli Biscuit Cake?

-Israeli biscuit cake, also known as “Ugát Bisc-vi-Tim,” is a beloved no-bake dessert and easy recipe that is both simple to make and incredibly delightful.
+Israeli biscuit cake, also known as “Ugát Bisc-vi-Tim,” is a beloved no-bake dessert and an easy recipe that is both simple to make and incredibly delightful.

 This cake is an irreplaceable part of my childhood (second to this Krembo Recipe, and this Chocolate Sprinkle Cake), and to this day, every bite takes me back to a time when cake was the only thing that mattered.
-The beauty of this cake lies in its simplicity—layers of rich tea biscuits soaked in milk (or coffee) interspersed with a creamy filling create a treat that is both nostalgic and universally appealing.
+The beauty of this cake lies in its simplicity, layers of rich tea biscuits soaked in milk (or coffee) interspersed with a creamy filling create a treat that is both nostalgic and universally appealing.
 Some might call it the Israeli Tiramisu, and while I like the romanticization, the two could not be more different.
 Today, we allow milk and instant pudding to shine like the stars that they are in this simple recipe.

 Ingredients

 The complete biscuit cake recipe, including measurements, is included in the recipe card at the end of this post.
+Below is a quick ingredients check list including substitutions options:

 - Heavy cream, very cold.
 Divide; we will use some for the filling and some for the chocolate mixture topping.

-- Vanilla instant pudding is how the cake gets its unique nostalgic flavor, but if you are not a fan, replace it with powdered sugar and vanilla bean.
+- Vanilla instant pudding is how the cake gets its unique nostalgic signature flavor, but if you are not a fan, replace it with powdered sugar and vanilla bean.
 See the recipe card for exact measurements.

 - Sour cream, cold.